Introduction

 Risk assessment and management

-We assess and classify the risk of all new suppliers and periodically assess and classify the risk of our existing key suppliers, in line with our procurement policy.
+We assess and classify the risk of all new suppliers and periodically assess and classify the risk of our existing key suppliers, in line with our Procurement policy.
+All new/existing suppliers have been assessed as either low or medium risk.

 Where we identify high risk suppliers, we conduct an annual risk assessment to identify any potential gaps and corrective actions required, in line with the risk management process, based on the responses received.